cksystemsteaching/selfie/README.md

 }
 ```

 This procedure represents the *core* of a RISC-U processor.
-It does exactly what a real processor core does.
-It *fetches* an instruction from memory, *decodes* the instruction into opcode and arguments, and then *executes* the instruction, before fetching the next instruction, and so on, never mind the *interrupt* here.
+It models what a real processor core does.
+In particular, it *fetches* an instruction from memory, *decodes* the instruction into opcode and arguments, and then *executes* the instruction, before fetching the next instruction, and so on, never mind the *interrupt* here.
 The only way to leave the `while` loop is when an *exception* occurs, as the name of the procedure suggests.
 Whenever this happens, `mipster` takes over and handles the situation, either to return here eventually, or else terminate.

 > Exceptions!